quibitai/Qubit_RAG/docs/TOOLS.md

 - "Add john@company.com as follower to 'Project Alpha'"
 - "Create subtask 'Review section 1' under 'Budget Review'"
 - "Make task A dependent on task B"
+- "Remove dependency between task X and task Y"
+- "List all subtasks for the 'Project Alpha' task"
 - "Search for tasks related to 'mobile app'"
+- "Get user details for andy@company.com"
+- "List all users in the workspace"

 **Architecture**:
 - **Modular Structure**: 20+ specialized modules across intent-parser/, api-client/, formatters/, utils/